On a cold night in February, residents of the battle-weary city of Srinagar woke up to the noise of fighter jets buzzing in the inky black skies.

 They head to exam halls on buses and second-class trains, sleeping in railway and bus stations to save money.
 They sit for gruelling exams, competing against tens of millions for a few thousand jobs.
 More than 20 million people applied last year for 63,000 jobs in the state-run railways, one of India’s largest employers.

 The three men have been trying for jobs as train drivers, technicians, linesmen, engineers, clerks, government admin staff and even police officers.
 They have sat exams held by power stations, public works, and the railways.
 These are government jobs which offer dignity and security.
 But the competition is intense, and vacancies are few.

 Hopes are dashed quickly.

 The three men want to work as engineers, but are now reconciled to accepting whatever government job they can get.
 Job security is precarious.
 Karunesh Jaiswal, one of the three men, worked as a contract engineer for an aviation oil company last year and earned 17,000 rupees a month.
 Since his contract ended - and despite the experience - he hasn’t found another job.

 “I don’t have a choice.
 I have to keep trying.
 When you are jobless in India, you are not alone,” says the 22-year-old.

 On the campaign trail five years ago, Narendra Modi fired the imagination of the young by promising plenty of jobs.
-But as he completes his term in office, India is in the throes of a massive unemployment crisis.
+But as he seeks a second term in office, India is in the throes of a massive unemployment crisis.

 According to a leaked government report, the unemployment rate is at a 45-year-high.